TEFL Job Scams

 3. You are to send money, at the last moment, to a person you don't really know, usually through Western Union or similar money services.

 Here's the thing.
-You might well need to pay for your visa, most of us have done that at one time or another.
+You probably will need to pay for your visa.
+All of us out here have done that.
 But you won't send that money to someone you've never met via a money service.
 You'll be sending the money to a consulate or embassy of the country where you intend to teach.
+Sometimes you will pay a visa service (several countries require that or some countries are so difficult that a service is very helpful).
 Often you will go the embassy yourself to pay it.

 Once you know the drill, these types of scams are easy to avoid.
 They are usually directed at newbies so they won't know how things really work.